35 Ways to Fall Asleep and Stay Asleep

 12. Try Soothing Sounds

 You don’t have to ditch tech completely to get a good snooze.
 Try winding down with relaxing noises, like pink or white noise, rainfall, or crashing ocean waves.
-A sound machine is a perfect way to listen to your perfect nighttime soundtrack while actually improving your sleep by blocking out disruptive noises.
+A A sound machine is a perfect way to listen to your perfect nighttime soundtrack while actually improving your sleep by blocking out disruptive noises.

-If nature noises aren’t your thing, you can always use a sound machine with a wireless speaker and play your favorite calming songs, podcast, or audiobook before bed.
+If nature noises aren’t your thing, you can always use a a sound machine with a wireless speaker and play your favorite calming songs, podcast, or audiobook before bed.

 13. Dim the Lights